christophstrasen/PromiseKeeper/docs_internal/vision.md

 PromiseKeeper can optionally integrate with WorldObserver:
 - WorldObserver situations already emit actionable observations
-- In that mode, PromiseKeeper treats the whole observation as the `subject` and uses th e`occurranceKey` from `WoMeta`.
+- In that mode, PromiseKeeper treats the whole observation as the `subject` and uses the `occurranceKey` from `WoMeta`.